JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Other

 19. What types of AI assistance do you use frequently with Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] GitHub Copilot
 - [ ] ChatGPT
 - [ ] Other Web-based generative AI
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 20. Which cloud solutions, if any, do you use together with Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Local cluster
 - [ ] JuliaHub
 - [ ] Amazon Web Services, AWS